Strong floods in South Africa leave at least 433 dead – News

 The South African government declared a state of calamity in the province and sent army troops to assist with emergency work and the search for missing persons.
 Zikalala said on Sunday that the province will ask the government to consider declaring a state of calamity at the national level due to the magnitude of the tragedy.

 The most affected region is the Durban area, which is the largest city in KwaZulu-Natal and the third largest in South Africa.
-Electricity infrastructure, running water and many medical centers were severely damaged.
-According to calculations by Mxolisi Kaunda, mayor of Durban, the loss in that municipality alone was quantified last Thursday (14) at 757 million rand (about 50 million euros or R$253 million).
+Electricity and running water infrastructure and many medical centers were severely damaged.
+According to calculations by Mxolisi Kaunda, mayor of Durban, the loss in that municipality alone was quantified last Thursday (14) at 757 million rand (about 50 million euros or R$ 253 million).

-The country’s president, Cyril Ramaphosa, visited the affected area last Wednesday (13) and said it was a “disaster of enormous proportions”, in addition to directly linking the floods to climate change.
+The country’s president, Cyril Ramaphosa, visited the affected area last Wednesday (13) and said it was a “disaster of enormous proportions”.
+He directly linked flooding to climate change.